Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 From the title we have `.- ... -.-. .. ..` which when decoded ends up being morse code for `ASCII`.
 From this we can assume there is some type of ASCII data hidden within the audio file.

-When playing the `signal.wav` file, we can hear primarilly what sounds like static, however if we turn the volume up we can hear distinct beeps in the background that sound like they could be morse code spelling out something!
+When playing the `signal.wav` file, we can hear primarily what sounds like static, however if we turn the volume up we can hear distinct beeps in the background that sound like they could be morse code spelling out something!

-My first idea was to use Sonic Visualizer to view the freqencies of the noises, and I did this by opening up the audio file in Sonic Visualizer, going to `layer > add peak frequency spectrogram` and was able to view the following at the start of the audio:
+My first idea was to use Sonic Visualizer to view the frequencies of the noises, and I did this by opening up the audio file in Sonic Visualizer, going to `layer > add peak frequency spectrogram` and was able to view the following at the start of the audio:

 ![image](https://user-images.githubusercontent.com/101006959/235036020-89a22fe5-9121-42e6-a6fc-bdf6eda2f755.png)